josephjo7star/cse15l-lab7-page/markdown.md

-2. edit in ssh, log off, and test there:
+2. edit in ssh, exit vim, and test there:
 _1 minute 5 secdons_

 `Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?:`